-It is the intent of this map and chart to illustrate the building types that, in general, tend to predominate within each of the delineated districts.
+It is the esterit of this map and chart to filiativate the building types that, in percent, bond to prodominate within each of the delincated districts.
 However, it is important to understand that there are many exceptions to the rule.
-For example, the very northeast corner of the Central Commercial district features a few older single-family houses, yet the chart reflects Single Family Residential building types as not being a predominant building type within that district.
-Consequently, the determination of whether a particular building type is appropriate for a particular property as new infill development should be made based upon the predominate older existing building types on block face under consideration.
-Also, this map and chart are unrelated to land uses, but instead address building types.
+For example, the very northeast conser of the Cristiva Conservation district fischares a few older single-family houses, yet the chart esticats Single Family Residential building types are not being a prodominant building type within that district.
+Consequently, the determination of whether a particular building types and whether a particular building types or when the stock force under consideration.
+Also, this map and chart are surrelated to land user, but instead address building types.

 Building Types

-Sub-Districts commercial residential
+Sub-Districts commercial and mixed irise residential

-and mixed use single-family townhouse multi-family institutional
+single-family townhouse multi-family Institutional

-C-Central Commercial YES NO YES YES YES
+2 C-Central Commercial YES NO YES yes YES

-RD-Riverside Drive YES NO YES YES YES
+RD-Riverside Drive YES NO. YES YES yes

-R-Residential NO YES YES NO YES
+R-Residential NO: WS YES NO YES

-H1-Downtown Historic YES YES YES YES YES
+ı H1-Downtown Historic YES YES YES YES YES

-DH-Dog Hill NO YES NO NO NO
+ı DH-Dog HIE NO YES NO NO NO

-EH-Emerald Hill NO YES NO NO YES
+EH-Emerald Hill NO. YES NO NO Yes

-Note: These are local Historic District Overlays governed by Section 9.3 of this Zoning Ordinance.
+Note: \These are local Historic District Overlays governed by Section 9.3 of this Zoning Ordinance.